francoliza/francoliza/README.md

 ## Hi there 👋
-I'm Franco and I currently studyng Computer Science
+I'm Franco, I'm from Buenos Aires, Argentina and I'm currently studyng Computer Science
 <!--
 **francoliza/francoliza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.